alphagov/paas-tech-docs/source/documentation/deploying_services/redis.md

     where `SERVICE_NAME` is a unique descriptive name for this service instance.

 You have now connected your local machine to your Redis service instance using Conduit.
-You can test this connection with the Redis [PING command](https://redis.io/commands/ping) [external link]:
+You can test this connection with the Redis [PING command](https://redis.io/commands/ping):

 ```
 127.0.0.1:7081> PING
 PONG
 ```

-Run `cf conduit --help` for more options, and refer to the [Conduit readme file](https://github.com/alphagov/paas-cf-conduit/blob/master/README.md) [external link] for more information on how to use the plugin.
+Run `cf conduit --help` for more options, and refer to the [Conduit readme file](https://github.com/alphagov/paas-cf-conduit/blob/master/README.md) for more information on how to use the plugin.

 <h2 id="remove-the-service">Remove the service</h2>